Far from the Madding Crowd (2015)

 When couples fall out at the start of mainstream screen romances, it’s not unusual for them to discover in due course that they’re made for each other, and the effect of Vinterberg’s early concentration on the relationship between Bathsheba and Gabriel is to make you feel they’re bound to end up together, as of course they do.
 One’s sense of Gabriel as the leading man in the story is reinforced by Matthias Schoenaerts making him more charismatic than either Troy or Boldwood, excellent though Michael Sheen is in the latter role: you keep watching Schoenaerts even when the two other men are centre stage.
 He’s physically well equipped to play a man called Oak.
 The contrast between his bulk and his facial and vocal sensitivity is very effective.

 There are, in the middle of the film, some interesting exchanges between Gabriel and Bathsheba, in which she asks his advice.
 He always seems disappointed at the end of these conversations, oppressed by the knowledge that Bathsheba regards him differently from the way he regards her.
 (Carey Mulligan hints that Bathsheba realises this but is either unwilling or unable to do anything about it.)
 Mulligan and Schoenaerts very nearly bring off the film’s closing scene, in which Bathsheba and Gabriel decide to wed.
-It makes sense, given the characterisation of her throughout, that Bathsheba virtually tells Gabriel to marry her, although he then asserts himself and silences her with a strong embrace and a kiss.
+It makes sense, given the characterisation of her throughout, that Bathsheba keeps urging Gabriel to propose to her again until he asserts himself, silencing her with a strong embrace and a prolonged kiss.
 But their final walk into the sunrise together, although the tone is rightly subdued, is weak beside the trenchant postscript to the Schlesinger film.
 This softening of the truth of Bathsheba and Gabriel’s relationship is foreshadowed at an early stage by David Nicholls’s substitution of the (present day) cliché ‘I will always be there for you’ for the words that Hardy puts in Gabriel’s mouth when he first proposes to Bathsheba:

 ‘And at home by the fire, whenever you look up, there I shall be – and whenever I look up, there will be you.’